peterisza/temu-garden-lights-hack/README.md

 - Manufacturer: Shenzhen Changtaiying Technology Co., Ltd
 - Address: No. 4 Yintian Road, Bao'an District, Shenzhen City, Guangdong province, China.

+Originally, the lamp has an FMD FT60E122 microcontroller with the following pinout: